 Begin with a light layer of frosting all the way around the cake to seal in the crumb, then build up the side with more frosting as it thickens.
 If you need to smooth it out or the frosting becomes sticky, dip the spatula into a bowl of hot water.

-- BAKING This recipe is more of a butter cake than the traditional sponge cake, so it's more forgiving.
+- BAKING.
+This recipe is more of a butter cake than the traditional sponge cake, so it's more forgiving.
 However, it can also deflate once pulled from the oven; over-mixing and under-baking are the main factors.
 To prevent that unwelcome surprise, make sure your oven has reached the proper temperature (an oven thermometer ensures accuracy) and mix just until the last round of flour is incorporated.
 Also, get the cakes in the oven right away, and bake a few minutes longer if there's any sign of batter on the toothpick.

-- FROSTING As the frosting cools and solidifies, it will become easier to frost the sides of the cake.
+- FROSTING.
+As the frosting cools and solidifies, it will become easier to frost the sides of the cake.
 If transferred back to the warm saucepan, it will stay warm longer and is workable for 15 to 30 minutes, depending on how fast it cools.
 Work quickly but also let it cool a little more if it's still too runny.

-- ASSEMBLING Frosting the cake can get a bit messy.
+- ASSEMBLING.
+Frosting the cake can get a bit messy.
 Build the cake on a cardboard cake board and place strips of parchment or wax paper under the edges to catch any drips.
 To make it easier, use a pedestal surface that you can turn as you work.

-- You can make the icing with confectioners' sugar and evaporated milk.
+- You can make the frosting with confectioners' sugar and evaporated milk.
 To do so, reduce the total amount of brown sugar to two cups, replace the cream with evaporated milk, and beat two cups of confectioners' sugar into the caramel after removing it from the heat.

 How to Store

 The caramel cake keeps well for two days at room temperature when covered.
 It can be refrigerated but should be eaten within four days.